This vignette outlines how to produce GTFS timetables for the heavy rail network using ATOC CIF files.

 object which includes improved

-location data for TIPLOCS.
+data for TIPLOCS.

-IF you wanted to build using the locations included in the ATOC data,
+If you wanted to build using the locations included in the ATOC data,

 then you can use locations = "file"